 A successful plaintiff may obtain an injunction and damages for infringement.

-In a similar fashion, other types of proceedings can often be joined together.
-For instance, a patent and a trademark case can be joined depending on the circumstances.
+Similarly, other types of proceedings can often be joined together.
+For instance, a patent and a trademark case can be joined, depending on the circumstances.
 In addition, sometimes an attack based on the Competition Act can be joined with a Patent Act defence.
-Consequently, intellectual property litigation is not always a matter of simply enforcing one right to the exclusion of others, but often involves a portfolio of issues, both core intellectual property and related matters, touching on areas including trade secret law and competition law among others.
+Consequently, IP litigation is not always a matter of simply enforcing one right to the exclusion of other causes of action, but often involves a portfolio of issues — both core IP and related matters that touch on areas including trade secret law and competition law, among others.

 Learn more about Gowlings’ services in this area at gowlings.com/ip